travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

 processes, and maintains the Enterprise user and admin dashboard.
 It must be installed on it's own machine instance, separate from that of the Travis CI Enterprise worker.
-We recommend using AWS' `c4.2xlarge` instance running Ubuntu 16.04 LTS as the underlying operating system.
+We recommend using AWS' `c4.2xlarge` instance running Ubuntu 16.04 LTS or later as the underlying operating system.

 1. *On your virtual machine management platform*, create a Travis CI Platform Security Group.